kastaneda/bunker.org.ua/_drafts/ansible.en.md

 The Bunker Project has completed transition to the [Ansible][1], as the single tool for unified infrastructure management.

-The approach "[Infrastructure as Code][2]" brings significant benefits.
+"[Infrastructure as Code][2]" approach brings significant benefits.
 New physical and virtual servers got configured automatically.
 Configuration management for new and existing servers is made from the single source.